Tutorial: Import and publish your first API

 In the Create from OpenAPI specification window, select Full.

 Enter the values from the following table.
-Then select Create to create your API.

 You can set API values during creation or later by going to the Settings tab.